kubernetes/website/content/en/docs/reference/using-api/api-concepts.md

 ### Merge Strategy

-Through the merging strategy implemented with Server Side Apply, it is intended to provide a generally more stable object lifecycle.
+The merging strategy, implemented with Server Side Apply, provides a generally more stable object lifecycle.
 Server Side Apply tries to merge fields based on the fact who manages them instead of overruling just based on values.
 This way it is intended to make it easier and more stable for multiple actors updating the same object by causing less unexpected interference.